-Policy and Campaigns Manager, Roberta Antonaci gives an update on the Our Bright Future #owningit campaign.
+Policy and Campaigns Manager, Roberta Antonaci gives an update on the Our Bright Future campaign.

 With its 31 projects running across the UK, Our Bright Future is creating and improving many places and changing the lives of many young people across the four nations.
 We have already engaged more than 80,000 young people, breaking our original target of 60,000 young people by far.

-It’s been a year since the launch of #owningit – our campaign to show how young people’s future is inextricably linked to the future of the environment and support positive change driven by young people.
+It’s been a year since the launch of the campaign – which shows how young people’s future is inextricably linked to the future of the environment and support positive change driven by young people.
 Now that we are about to launch its second phase I think it is the perfect moment to share some of our successes and give you a flavour of our exciting plans ahead.

 This year’s most fascinating adventure has been collecting more than 700 ideas from young people and youth workers during eight events and youth-led research, involving more than 300 people across the UK.
 We asked them: “If you could change one thing for you and the environment, what would this be?”
 They replied that they wanted: